-type of process to run by association with a specific PM module.
+certifies to run by association with a specific PM module.

-you to declare different sets of optional runtime arguments and environments for the
+<process-set>: This sub-subcomponent of the <ias-component> entry enables you to declare different sets of optional runtime arguments and environments for the system component. component.

 The opmn.xml file contains system component entries arranged in the hierarchical structure shown in the following Example 3-1.